Liveops reviews: Why agents choose Liveops

 “Since I’ve been working with Liveops, I take my son to school, before he used to (take the school bus).
 I pick him up from school, as well, which is a precious time.
 I love it because now he’s telling me all about his day and what he did, what he learned, or if he got in trouble.”

-Niurvi has worked in traditional, brick-and-mortar call centers and is impressed with the Liveops agents she’s gotten to know.
+Niurvi has worked in traditional, brick-and-mortar contact centers and is impressed with the Liveops agents she’s gotten to know.
 “The people that I’ve seen working with Liveops are really professional, helpful, and really skilled.”

 Liveops review: From skeptic to agent